Cost Trade-offs of Reasoning and Non-Reasoning Large Language Models in Text-to-SQL: Results

 \subsection{Correctness Analysis}

-Five of six models achieved 100\% correctness across all 30 queries; GPT-5.1 was the sole exception at 96.7\%, failing on medium-complexity question M2 due to a missing aggregation clause that caused the result set to exceed BigQuery's response limit.
-The uniformly high correctness rates indicate that modern LLMs reliably generate syntactically and semantically correct SQL for analytical queries.
-This finding shifts the evaluation focus from correctness to efficiency: when all models produce correct results, the differentiating factor becomes query cost.
+Five of six models achieved 100\% correctness across all 30 queries; GPT-5.1 was the sole exception at 96.7\%, failing on M2 due to a missing aggregation clause.
+These high rates suggest that modern LLMs reliably generate correct SQL for the analytical queries studied here, though this may not generalize to more complex enterprise schemas where correctness remains challenging (for example, BEAVER).
+Within our evaluation scope, high correctness shifts attention toward efficiency as the key differentiator.